We have big news… Pura is now carbon neutral!Published on

 What about Pura?

 To become carbon neutral, we’ve totted up the carbon we create in business activities such as heating, electricity and business travel and had this verified by an independent third party.
+First, we looked at ways to reduce our emissions.
+Once that process was complete we looked to offset what couldn’t be avoided.

 We’ve also developed a carbon reduction plan which includes things like motion sensors on lights and team training on energy efficiency.